Type

 • Categories

 The Finnish Forest Research Institute (Metla) developed a method called multi-source national forest inventory (MS-NFI).
 The first operative results were calculated in 1990.
 Small area forest resource estimates, in here municipality level estimates, and estimates of variables in map form are calculated using field data from the Finnish national forest inventory, satellite images and other digital georeferenced data, such as topographic database of the National Land Survey of Finland.
-Six sets of estimates have been produced for the most part of the country until now and five sets for Lapland.
-The number of the map form themes in the most recent version, from year 2011, is 45.
+Seven sets of estimates have been produced for the most part of the country until now and six sets for Lapland.
+The number of the map form themes in the most recent version, from year 2015, is 45.
 In addition to the volumes by tree species and timber assortments, the biomass by tree species groups and tree compartments have been estimated.
 The first country level estimates correspond to years 1990-1994.
-The most recent versions are from years 2005, 2007, 2009 and 2011.
-The maps from 2011 is the second set of products freely available.
-The new set of the products will be produced annually or biannually in the future.
-The maps are in a raster format with a pixel size of 20mx20m and in the ETRS-TM35FIN coordinate system.
+The most recent versions are from years 2005, 2007, 2009, 2011, 2013 and 2015.
+The maps from 2015 is the fourth set of products freely available.
+It is also the second set produced by the Natural Resources Institute Finland.
+A new set of the products will be produced annually or biannually in the future.
+The maps are in a raster format with a pixel size of 16m x 16m (from 2013) and in the ETRS-TM35FIN coordinate system.
 The products cover the combined land categories forest land, poorly productive forest land and unproductive land.
-The other land categories as well as water bodies have been delineated out using the elements of topographic database of the Land Survey of Finland.
+The other land categories as well as water bodies have been delineated out using the elements of the topographic database of the Land Survey of Finland.